hyunwoongko/nanoRLHF/nanorlhf/nanosets/docs/en/11_json_io.en.md

 `materialize(obj)` calls `list(iter_rows(obj))` internally, bringing all rows into memory at once.

 ### Why is this function needed?
-Some output formats/libraries require an “entire list” shape.
+Some output formats/libraries require an "entire list" shape.
 A representative case is `to_json`.

-- Since `to_json` produces a JSON root that is a “list,” the simplest implementation is to first build the rows list and then call `json.dump(rows, ...)`.
+- Since `to_json` produces a JSON root that is a "list," the simplest implementation is to first build the rows list and then call `json.dump(rows, ...)`.

 In contrast, `to_jsonl` can write line by line, so it does not need to materialize everything.